alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

     <li>nzyme - a free and open WiFi defense system that detects and physically locates threats using an easy to build and deploy sensor system: https://www.nzyme.org/</li>
     <li>Certified Pre-Owned - Abusing Active Directory Certificate Services: https://posts.specterops.io/certified-pre-owned-d95910965cd2</li>
     <li>pimpmykali - a shell script that fixes bunch a bugs on a Kali Linux virtual machines https://github.com/Dewalt-arch/pimpmykali</li>
+    <li>The Cyber Plumber's Handbook - the definitive guide to Secure Shell (SSH) tunneling, port redirection, and bending traffic like a boss: https://github.com/opsdisk/the_cyber_plumbers_handbook</li>
     </span>
   </p3>
   </ul>